-Paddle-to-the-Sea by Holling Clancy Holling takes kids on an adventure through the Great Lakes.
+Teaching Paddle-to-the-Sea by Holling Clancy Holling?
+Take your kids on an adventure through the Great Lakes.
 Plentiful figurative language, detailed line drawings, and beautiful water colors make it a truly teachable book.

 Ms. Sneed Teaches Paddle-to-the-Sea

 Our favorite fourth grade teacher, Ms. Sneed, held up a picture book.
 “Today,” she said to her class, “we’ll start reading this book and kick off our Great Lakes activities.”

 Her students squirmed in anticipation.

 “Paddle-to-the-Sea,” she explained, “was written more than 80 years ago.
 However, the story and setting – our Great Lakes – still hold great appeal.
 The author, Holling Clancy Holling, not only wrote the book.
 He also illustrated it.”

 Ms. Sneed opened the book.
 Then she placed it under the document camera.
 On the left-hand side, students could see the title of the first chapter: “How Paddle-to-the Sea Came to Be.”
 A black-line drawing of the Canadian wilderness in winter wrapped around the top of the page.

 “Each of 27 two-page spreads,” the teacher explained holds a brief chapter.
 On the left, you’ll see the story.
 In the margins, black and white drawings provide greater understanding of the text.”

 She pulled the right-hand page under the camera.
 Suddenly, a full-page water color filled the screen.
 On it, a boy crouched on a rug.
 In his hands, he held a large carved canoe with a boy in it.